Watershed Preservation and Restoration

 EDC also represents and partners with other organizations to ensure that agencies protect and improve water quality and wildlife habitat in our region’s watersheds.

-2022 marked EDC’s 10th annual creek cleanup season and we broke records with number of volunteers as well as quantity of trash removed.
+2024 marked EDC’s 12th annual creek cleanup season.
 We conducted six creek clean-ups throughout the Goleta Valley, removing trash that threatens local wildlife and pollutes our clean streams and ocean waters.
-We had 164 volunteers join us and more than 10,000 pounds of trash were removed from a number of creeks in the Goleta Watershed.
+We had 105 volunteers join us and more than 7,000 pounds of trash was removed from a number of creeks in the Goleta Watershed.

 EDC REPORTS